Linearly Constrained Diffusion Implicit Models: Methods

-\textbf{Poisson Noise.} Possion noise is non-additive noise defined by $s\rvy \sim \textrm{Poisson}(s\rmA\rvx)$, where $\rvy$ is interpreted as discrete integer pixel values.
+Possion noise is non-additive noise defined by $s\rvy \sim \textrm{Poisson}(s\rmA\rvx)$, where $\rvy$ is interpreted as discrete integer pixel values.
 The scaling factor $s \leq 1$ controls the degree of Poisson noise.
-Poisson noise is not identically distributed across $\rvy$; the variance increases with the scale of each observation.
+Poisson noise is not identically distributed across $\rvy$; the variance increases with the scale of each measurement.
 To remedy this, we consider the Pearson residuals \citep{Pregibon1981LogisticRD}:

 These residuals are identically distributed; moreover, they are approximately normal $r \sim \mathcal{N}(0,1)$ \citep{PearsonGaussian}.
-We can therefore optimize the KL divergence between Pearson residuals and a standard normal using \eqref{eqn:gaussian-kl} to solve inverse problems with Poisson noise.
+We can therefore treat the Pearson residuals as standard normal noise and solve the inverse problems using the same method for Gaussian measurement noise.
 Although the Pearson residuals closely follow the standard normal distribution for positive values of $\hat{\mathbf{x}}_0$, this breaks down for values of $\hat{\mathbf{x}}_0$ close to zero, and extreme noise levels $s$.
 In practice we find the Gaussian assumption to be valid for natural images corrupted by as much noise as $s \approx 0.025$.
 In Figure \ref{fig:teaser} we show an example of denoising an image corrupted by Poisson noise with $s = 0.05$.